Opiate & Painkiller Dependency

 Treating Opiate & Painkiller Dependency

-Medication assisted treatment, including phased use of Suboxone® (buprenorphine) occurs under medical supervision, alleviating the majority of the pain & discomfort associated with opiate withdrawal.
+Medication assisted treatment, including phased use of Suboxone® (buprenorphine) occurs under our medical supervision, alleviating the majority of the pain & discomfort associated with opiate withdrawal.
 Our medical protocol has the highest success rate when paired with a treatment plan that includes education, counseling, and relapse prevention.

 GET HELP TODAY